CMP-Studio/WeAreNature/README.md

 ### [Nature Is Everywhere](https://github.com/CMP-Studio/WeAreNature/tree/master/NatureIsEverywhere)

 An illustrated map of Pittsburgh sparkles.
 The visitor is prompted to select all of the parts of the map that contain nature: Parks?
 Farms?
-Downtown?.
+Downtown?
 The only correct answer is that they all contain nature.
 In any case, the visitor is presented with a fact about wildlife in Pittsburgh.

 ##